North Bridge won't re-open until 2025 due to 'previously concealed issues'

 Read More

-This news comes only weeks after the announcement that the current one-way system would be kept until spring 2023, despite plans for the road to fully re-open after the Festival in August.
+This revised timeframe was released only weeks after the announcement the current one-way system would be kept until spring 2023, despite original plans for the road to fully re-open after the festival in August.

 He said: “This is an extremely complex project to refurbish Edinburgh’s iconic North Bridge and to ensure its longevity as a key link from the north to the south of the city.